 Eating disorders are very challenging for both clients as well as their families.
-Often eating disorders have concurrent physical health issues, some which can be very serious and life-threatening.
+Eating disorders often have concurrent physical health issues, some which can be very serious and life-threatening.

 Psychotherapy and counselling through Philippe Jacquet & Associates can be completed either by Skype, allowing clients to have their sessions in the comfort of their own home or location of their choice, or through our in-person treatment options.